I’m often asked specifics around “how long it took me” to do something.

 Here’s the rundown of some of my major struggles and turning points…

-17 years old: I gained some weight in high school and began feeling extremely uncomfortable in my body.
+17 years old: I gained weight in high school and began feeling extremely uncomfortable in my body.
 On a whim, I decided to buy a bottle of diet pills to lose weight for the upcoming prom.

 17.5 years old: I lost 25 pounds taking diet pills and eating green peppers and ranch dip for meals.
 I “successfully” lost weight for the prom.
 As soon as the dance was over, I spiraled into a month long binge.